Andrea Radrizzani: Leeds United

-During the 2018–19 Leeds United F.C. season, Leeds finished the regular season in third place after dropping out of the automatic promotion places with three games left after a defeat to ten-man Wigan Athletic on 19 April, Leeds qualified for the playoffs versus sixth-placed Derby County, winning the first leg of the playoffs 1–0 win at Pride Park, but lost the home leg 2–4 with Leeds also down to ten men after the dismissal of Gaetano Berardi.
+During the 2018–19 season, Leeds finished the regular season in third place after dropping out of the automatic promotion places with three games left after a defeat to ten-man Wigan Athletic on 19 April, Leeds qualified for the playoffs versus sixth-placed Derby County, winning the first leg of the playoffs 1–0 win at Pride Park, but lost the home leg 2–4 with Leeds also down to ten men after the dismissal of Gaetano Berardi.
 The loss saw Derby progress 4–3 on aggregate to the final against Aston Villa and Radrizzani's club narrowly miss out on promotion.

 In August 2019, Radrizzani was one of the main participants in the Leeds United documentary 'Take Us Home' documenting the 2018–19 season on Amazon Prime, featuring in all episodes.
 The documentary was narrated by Academy Award-winning actor and Leeds United fan Russell Crowe.

-On 23 September 2019, Radrizzani was present at The Best FIFA Football Awards 2019 as Leeds Head Coach Marcelo Bielsa and the entire Leeds United squad won the FIFA Fair Play Award: 2019 for Bielsa's sportsmanship in May 2019 to allow Aston Villa to score a goal unopposed in a game in which the ultimate result ended Leeds' 'mathematical' chances of automatic promotion the prior season.
+On 23 September 2019, Radrizzani was present at The Best FIFA Football Awards 2019 as Leeds head coach Bielsa and the entire Leeds United squad won the FIFA Fair Play Award: 2019 for Bielsa's sportsmanship in May 2019 to allow Aston Villa to score a goal unopposed in a game in which the ultimate result ended Leeds' 'mathematical' chances of automatic promotion the prior season.

-Leeds United's 2019/20 Championship season began with a 3–1 victory over Bristol City on 4 August 2019.
-The aim for the season was promotion and the club started well, with 13 points from the first five matches.

-Leeds were a leading team throughout the 2019/20 season and never fell below fifth place in the table.
-The team’s largest victory of the campaign was a 5–0 victory over Stoke City on 9 July 2020.
-On 17 July 2020, Leeds United were assured of promotion to the Premier League, returning to the top flight after 16 years.
-On 22 July 2020, Leeds finished the season with a 4–0 victory over Charlton Athletic, before lifting the Sky Bet Championship trophy at Elland Road.
-Leeds amassed 93 points during the Championship season, with 28 wins and 77 goals scored.
-Ultimately, the club was crowned champions after finishing the season 10 points clear of second-placed West Bromwich Albion.

-On 8 July 2020, Leeds United's Academy was awarded Category One status by the Premier League due to the club's commitment to developing young players.
-It is the first time in Leeds’ history that the Academy has reached Category One status.